sozialhelden/a11yjson/README.md

 - ‘The audition hall has an induction loop’
 - ‘The menu has a photo of each dish’

-While we need datasets and UIs that are easy to understand, the data itself should define measurable properties of a place only.
-Interpretation should be a separated step. **Describe places, not people!**
+While we need datasets and UIs that have a simple design and are easy to understand, the data itself should define measurable properties of a place only.
+Interpretation should always be a separated step. **Describe places, not people!**

 ## Quantities